 - sensory problems (vision, hearing, touch).

 Unfortunately, the condition cannot be reversed.
 Once a patient has been stabilized, medical providers (and parents) must think in the long term.
-Physical therapy, occupational therapy and other medical and therapeutic intervention can help to greatly improve the lives of the young patient.
-These treatments can be quite costly over a lifetime, but can provide great comfort and improved quality of life in many cases.
+Physical and occupational therapy can greatly improve the lives of the young patient, but these treatments can add up over a lifetime.